lynx-x-ray-observatory/soxs/doc/source/users_guide/event_tools.rst

 explanation of exposure maps, see
 `Introduction to Exposure Maps <http://cxc.harvard.edu/ciao/download/doc/expmap_intro.ps>`_.

-:func:`~soxs.events.make_exposure_map` creates an exposure map for SOXS event files.
+:func:`~soxs.events.images.make_exposure_map` creates an exposure map for SOXS event files.
 This may be needed particularly if you have a simulation with dither and are concerned about effects near the edges of chips, but it will work for any event file produced by SOXS.
 This function determines the effective area for a given input energy or range of energies weighted by a